 - an adjustable chin strap system with either a hard polycarbonate or soft cloth cup (depending on the athlete’s preference), which is fastened at multiple mounting points on the outer shell to help secure the helmet firmly in place:

-- a forehead pad array and a pair of cheek pads, these components are typically filled with impact absorbing foam or a series of air pockets to help absorb and dissipate high velocity impacts:
+- a pair of cheek pads and a forehead pad array, these components are typically filled with impact absorbing foam or a series of air pockets to help absorb and dissipate high velocity impacts:

 - shock absorbing structural elements for the top, back and sides of the cranium, including foam padding and a thermoplastic matrix and interconnected systems of inflatable bladders to ensure a high-quality fit for any head shape: